elunna/recipes/entres/romesco garlic shrimp with zucchini noodles.md

 and continue to peel until you’ve done all four sides.
 (If you have a spiral slicer, you can use that instead of a julienne peeler.)
 Discard the core, and set the noodles aside.
-2. ADD 2 cups of water to a large pot over medium-high heat and bring to a boil while you begin cooking the shrimp.
+2. ADD 2 cup of water to a large pot over medium-high heat and bring to a boil while you begin cooking the shrimp.
 3. MELT the cooking fat in a large skillet over medium heat, swirling to coat the bottom of the pan.
 When the fat is hot,